The Nature of Political Left-Right Ideologies, Liberty, and the Human Condition

 The Male and Female as a Metaphor

-The easiest way to think of the two basic naturally occurring political positions is that left is like the yin force and right is like the yang force (in the metaphoric sense, with the complexities of non-binary sexuality ignored for a moment for the sake of metaphor).
+The easiest way to think of the two basic naturally occurring political positions is that left is like the yin force and right is like the yang force (in the metaphoric sense, with the complexities of non-binary sexuality ignored for a moment for the sake of metaphor; although I do wonder if this is all related to sex hormones in some ways, after-all both sexes share them in different amounts).

-The right-wing is the yang-male, driven by yang emotion, thinking, wants, and fears and the left-wing is the yin-female, driven by yin emotion, thinking, wants, and fears.
-These two equal and opposite archetypes complete each other when they are in a perfect union, and they imbalance each other and cause the pendulum to swing when they are out of balance.
+Here, in terms of the metaphor, right-wing is the yang-male, driven by yang emotion, thinking, wants, and fears and the left-wing is the yin-female, driven by yin emotion, thinking, wants, and fears.
+These two equal and opposite archetypes complete each other when they are in a perfect union, and they imbalance each other and cause the pendulum to swing wildly when they are out of balance.

 By understanding the yin and yang archetypes as metaphors for the fundamental political dichotomies, we can not only see how they are natural; we can create a useful political theory (like our left-right theory, our conservative-liberal theory, or a theory of classical governments).